Daily Vanity Logo

 Korean celebrities with double eyelids.
 Photo source: kim_uieing49, luvlyzzy/Instagram

-Naturally, those who desire to transform their monolids into long-lasting double eyelids can consider double eyelid surgery in Singapore.
+Naturally, those who desire to transform their monolids into long-lasting double eyelids can consider this surgery.

-Besides turning monolids into double eyelids, double eyelid surgery can also be used to correct uneven eyelids – such as for a person who has double eyelids on one eye and single eyelids on the other – or to deepen an already-existing crease.
-Candidates for double eyelid surgery also include those with multiple eyelid creases or those who have an uneven-looking crease on their eyes.
+Besides turning monolids into double eyelids, this surgery can also be used to correct uneven eyelids – such as for a person who has double eyelids on one eye and single eyelids on the other – or to deepen an already-existing crease.
+Candidates also include those with multiple eyelid creases or those who have an uneven-looking crease on their eyes.

 Below are some reasons for considering double eyelid surgery in Singapore.